ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-cloudformation.md

 ## Validating

+From the command line use `validate-template` to check if the template is valid JSON or YAML.
+No additional checks are performed.

-From the command line use `--template-body` or `--template-url` to validate a template.
-Dependency errors, insufficient IAM permissions, invalid value/unsupported resource property, Security Group ID does not exist in VPC (you might have used a SG name instead of an ID), wait condition didn't receive the required number of signals (did the cf scripts get installed on the instance?),
+When creating a stack, CF checks for dependency errors, insufficient IAM permissions, invalid value/unsupported resource property, Security Group ID does not exist in VPC (you might have used a SG name instead of an ID), wait condition didn't receive the required number of signals (did the cf scripts get installed on the instance?).

 ## Creating